Dear Kapok parents,

 We hope you had a nice and peaceful Thanksgiving break.
-During the months of November and December, Cultural Studies are the focus of our classroom.
-During the month of November, we were busy learning about sharing, being thankful and how to give each other compliments.
+During the months of November and December Cultural Studies is the focus of our classroom.
+During the month of November we were busy learning about sharing, being thankful, how to give each other compliments and Thanksgiving.

 Our harvest share event was very sweet and successful!
 It was a beautiful lesson on the process of food, services skills, table manners and internalizing what we are truly thankful for.

 Kapoks loved making the “Stone Soup”, ask your child about it.
 Stone Soup is a popular European folktale that has been told and retold for centuries.
 Everywhere the tale is told, the plot ends with the optimistic realization that when each person makes a small contribution, the collective impact can be huge.

 The version of Stone Soup we read in the classroom took place in a village where people learn about the pleasures of sharing.
 Kapoks worked very hard peeling and cutting to make our delicious and healthy “stone soup” to share with the other classrooms.
 I am proud to say that most Kapoks tried (some for the first time) raw vegetables!
 They tried onions, potatoes, carrots, celery and even a very small piece of ginger.

 After days of reading and talking about the meaning of being thankful, we asked the children what were they truly and thankful for.
 Here are their answers…

 Beau – My cup (pointing at his glass cup)

 Tiberius – Mommy and Daddy